Orion Clemens: Political career

 By at least 1860 Clemens had come to the conclusion that slavery was morally wrong, and had worked for the election of Republican Abraham Lincoln.
 Following Lincoln's election as president that year, Clemens was appointed Secretary to the new government of the Territory of Nevada at a salary of $1,800 a year.
 His younger brother Sam accompanied him to Nevada Territory in the summer of 1861.
 Sam would later write about this journey in his semi-autobiographical book, Roughing It.
 Sam drifted into mining and newspaper work, while his brother served as Territorial Secretary and often as acting governor when James W. Nye was outside the territory.
 It was while acting as temporary governor that Orion gained political popularity by avoiding a "Sagebrush War" with California over disputed state boundary lines.
 He built a home in Carson City and brought his wife, Mollie, and young daughter, Jennie, to Nevada a year after his arrival.
-Jennie would die there in February 1864.
+Jennie died there in February 1864.
 Clemens offered strong support of the newly formed government in Carson City, paying out of his own pocket for the printing of the House and Senate Journals and to furnish the two territorial legislative chambers.

 After the Territory became the thirty-sixth state of the US on October 31, 1864, Clemens tried to secure the nomination for Nevada Secretary of State.
 Clemens, "a confirmed teetotaler since his days as a printer's apprentice in St. Louis", took a strong position against the availability of whiskey, which lost him much support.
 The death of his only child also permanently dampened the spirits of the often moody Orion, making effective campaigning difficult.

 The following year, he served a brief time as an elected state assemblyman.
 However, the meager salary of a legislator and his inability to develop a successful law practice led him to leave Nevada in August 1866, forced to sell their home for a financial loss.

 Later life

 After leaving Nevada, Clemens and Mollie tried unsuccessfully to start a new life in Meadow Lake, California.
 They then lived for some time in the eastern United States, where Clemens again attempted to pursue a career in journalism, before finally relocating once again to Keokuk, Iowa, in the mid-1870s, where he lived for the remainder of his life.
-There he at times practiced law, farmed chickens, and worked at inventing various gadgets.
+There he at times practiced law, raised chickens, and worked at inventing various gadgets.
 Unfortunately, his endeavors were largely unsuccessful, and his main source of income was his brother Sam, who visited often after their mother moved to join Clemens and Mollie.

 Orion spent much of his time in Keokuk working on his autobiography, which Sam encouraged him to write as an example of the failure of the American dream.
 Orion Clemens died December 11, 1897.
 There are reports that Sam burned portions of his brother's manuscript that he found unsuitable.
 The work is lost and has never been published.